 From the West – Visitors heading to the Outer Banks from the central and western regions of North Carolina and beyond will typically follow US Highway 64 which makes a direct beeline across the state.
 Addition routes include US Highway 158, which veers towards Elizabeth City and is a slightly longer, but which is a more leisurely-paced drive.

 From the North – Many visitors to the Outer Banks hail from the northern states, including Virginia, Pennsylvania, Ohio, New Jersey, and even New York.
-While these visitors will take different interstates and highways to reach the coastal area – like I-95 or I-81 – they’ll generally all land on the outskirts of Norfolk, and from there follow 168/158 across the North Carolina border to the “Inner Banks” before eventually connecting with the Wright Brothers Memorial Bridge and the barrier island beaches.
+While these visitors will take different interstates and highways to reach the coastal area – like I-95 or I-81 – they’ll generally all land on the outskirts of Norfolk, and from there follow 168/158 across the North Carolina border to the “Inner Banks” before eventually connecting with the Wright Memorial Bridge and the barrier island beaches.

 This trek can be a long one, depending on the departure point, but visitors will find a wide realm of great stop-over locales as well as cool spots that can easily break up a drive.